 Limitations

 NPDS® data are routinely used for public health surveillance by government agencies, but these data have not been used to monitor population behavioral health.
 Since PC data are collected for the clinical management of poison patients, specific data elements pertaining to population behavioral health are limited.
-This data is not representative of all potential intentional exposures in a population but only of those for which a call was made to a PC for a potentially affected individual.
+This data is not representative of all potential intentional exposures in a population but only of those for which a call was made to a PC for a potentially affected individual, meaning some cases of exposure may not be captured.
 Increasingly, people may seek information about a potential exposure through the PC website or via text message rather than phone call, such that temporal changes in call volume may be related to broader changes in how people seek information about exposures.
 Furthermore, there may be misclassification of the intentionality of the exposure or other key variables, especially when call volumes surge during PHEs.11 Although the demographic data for gender and age of the person of concern are relatively complete, data on race/ethnicity, socioeconomic status, or educational attainment are not collected.
+Finally, our dataset did not include the details of the specific substance to which the individual was exposed.

 Discussion